GiGurra/heisenberg/README.md

 ```

-## Supported types
+## Default supported types

 As seen in the examples above - you need to provide a parser and producer (type classes - implementing the traits MapDataProducer[T] and MapDataParser[T]) for every Custom type not supported by default.
-The types supported by default are:
+The following types are supported by default:
 * fixed point numbers (Byte, Short, Int, Long, BigInt)
 * floating point numbers (Float, Double)
 * String